Massachusetts Hunting & Fishing

-Hunting hours begin ½ hour before sunrise and close ½ hour after sunset except as noted in WMA Reg. #10.
+Hunting hours begin ½ hour before sunrise and close ½ hour after sunset except as noted in WMA Reg. #10 (Wildlife Management Area Regulations).

 Antlered deer: Any deer with at least 1 antler 3 inches long measured on a straight line from the center of the front base of the antler burr to the tip.

-ANTLERLESS DEER PERMIT: A permit is required to take antlerless deer during any deer season.
+Antlerless Deer Permit: A permit is required to take antlerless deer during any deer season.
 To apply for an antlerless deer permit, hunters must apply online or at a license vendor by July 16.
-Hunters may only apply for 1 permit in a specific Wildlife Management Zone (see WMZ map, page 24).
+Hunters may only apply for 1 permit in a specific Wildlife Management Zone (see WIldlife Management Zones (PDF)).
 The application is submitted through the MassFishHunt system by any license vendor, or online.
 To obtain a permit, applicants must return to the MassFishHunt system during the Instant Award period (Aug.
 1 – Dec.
 31) and try to draw an antlerless deer permit in the zone to which they applied.
 Notification of whether the applicant was successful or not will be instant.
 Selection is random and the odds of drawing a permit remain the same throughout the Instant Award period.
 Instant Award permit issuance is NOT first-come-first-served.
 The odds of drawing a permit depend on the number of antlerless deer permits issued for a given zone and the number of hunters that applied for that zone.
 Successful applicants will be assessed a $5.00 fee and may print the permit immediately or at a later date.
-Any permits for undersubscribed zones will go on sale in October with details announced in September.
+Details for surplus permits (any permits for undersubscribed zones) will be announced in August.

-NOTE: Antlerless deer permits are valid during any deer season in the specified zone only (see Zone map) and must be in the hunter’s possession while deer hunting.
+Note: Antlerless deer permits are valid during any deer season in the specified zone only (see WIldlife Management Zones (PDF)) and must be in the hunter’s possession while deer hunting.
 Each antlerless deer permit is valid for one antlerless deer.
 A hunter may possess antlerless deer permits for more than one zone (e.g., drawing a Zone 5 with Instant Award and purchasing an additional antlerless deer permit for an undersubscribed zone, such as Zone 14).
 Antlerless deer permits are nontransferable.

 Tagging and checking requirements: Upon killing a deer hunters must immediately fill out and detach paper tag from permit/license and attach tag to deer prior to moving it, and then must check/report their harvest within 48 hours by EITHER 1) reporting online and writing the harvest confirmation number on the tag attached to the deer (see Laws & Regulations for details), or 2) checking the deer at an official check station.
-EXCEPTION: All deer harvested during the 2-week shotgun season must be brought to an official check station.
+EXCEPTION: All deer harvested during the first week of the shotgun season must be brought to an official check station.
 Until checked/reported, the deer or part of deer must remain open to view during transport AND must remain intact or whole (deer may be field-dressed, but not butchered, skinned, or taken to a taxidermist for mounting).

 The possession of rifles, handguns, or dogs in any woodland or field, or use of same on any game, is prohibited during the shotgun deer season (youth deer hunt included) except that the use of dogs is lawful for hunting waterfowl on coastal waters.

-ARCHERY DEER SEASON: Archery Stamp required.
+Archery Deer Season: Archery Stamp required.
 Archers shall not possess firearms on their person or use dogs.
 Arrows must be well-sharpened steel broadhead blades no less than 7/8 inches in width.
 Expanding broadheads and mechanical releases are legal.
 All bows, except permitted crossbows, used for hunting deer (recurve, long, and compound) must have a draw weight of at least 40 lbs. at 28 inches or at peak draw.
 Blaze orange is not required except as noted in WMA Reg. #11 (WIldlife Management Zones (PDF)).
 See General Regulations for more archery information.